University of Agder, South Norway

 Performing music, World Music and Songwriting

-The admission criteria must include a specialization unit of at least 80 credits in performing music or equivalent.
+The admission criteria must include a specialisation unit of at least 80 credits in performing music or equivalent.

 Ranking of applicants takes place on the basis of the entrance exam with the following parts: